amazon-biobank/hyperledger-register-service/README.md

-# register-service
+# Hyperledger-Register-Service
-Service for registering a new user
+Service for registering a new user, this is the hyperledger entry-point for the register backend.